HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-08-24-php-8-named-arguments.md

 ### Pros

 * Contributors to HEPTAconnect packages have one breaking change complexity layer less to work on
-* Contributors to HEPTAconnect packages can apply the same breaking change promises across all supported PHP versions (which includes versions before this feature)
+* Contributors to HEPTAconnect packages can apply the same backward compatibility promises across all supported PHP versions (which includes versions prior to this feature)
 * Contributors to HEPTAconnect packages are allowed to rename parameters

 ### Cons

-* Users from HEPTAconnect packages can make use of this feature, but are should implement test target this feature to ensure functionality using private API
+* Users from HEPTAconnect packages can make use of this feature, but they should implement a test that targets this feature to ensure functionality using HEPTAconnect defined private API.
 * HEPTAconnect can be evaluated as non-fully PHP 8 compatible